spacetelescope/jdaviz/docs/dev/links.rst

 .. note:: The glue documentation includes a page about
           `linking <http://docs.glueviz.org/en/stable/developer_guide/linking.html>`_ but
-          it is somewhat out of date - the present page should be considered a more up-to-date guide with a focus on links useful to jdaviz.
+          the present page should be considered a more up-to-date guide with a focus on links useful to Jdaviz.

 The 'why' of linking
 ====================

-First, why is linking needed in the first place?
-Linking in glue is simply a way to describe the relationship between datasets, with two main goals: to know how to overplot datasets, and to know how to apply a subset defined in one dataset (such as a spectral range) to another dataset.
-Having linking means being able to show e.g. multiple spectra in the same plot, or multiple images that are aligned in the same image viewer, or contours on top of an image.
+Why is linking needed in the first place?
+Linking in glue is a way to describe the relationship between datasets, with two main goals: to know how to overplot datasets, and to know how to apply a subset defined in one dataset (such as a spectral range) to another dataset.
+Having linking means being able to show, say, multiple spectra in the same plot, or multiple images that are aligned in the same image viewer, or contours on top of an image.

-There are various ways of setting up links in glue, but the two main ways that have been discussed and used in jdaviz are linking by pixel coordinates, and linking by world coordinates.
+There are various ways of setting up links in glue, but the two main ways that have been discussed and used in Jdaviz are linking by pixel coordinates, and linking by world coordinates (WCS).

+.. _link_by_pixel:

 Linking by pixel coordinates with an identity link
 ==================================================

-Linking by pixel coordinates with an identity link with a means that glue considers that the datasets' pixel grids are lined up at that the origins of the datasets overlap.
+Linking by pixel coordinates with an identity link means that glue considers that the datasets' pixel grids are lined up at where the origins of the datasets overlap.
 This means that if one has two images, with shape (32,32) and (128,128), the (0,0) pixels will overlap, and the (32,32) dataset will be lined up with the first (32,32) pixels of the larger dataset, starting at the origin.
-This is equivalent to the **Match image** mode in DS9.
+This is equivalent to the "match image" mode in DS9.

 An example of setting up an identity link in pixel coordinates between two datasets with equal dimensionality would look like::